ageerHarikrishna/Diwali_Sales_Analysis/README.md

 ## Overview
 This project aims to identify trends in Diwali sales to enhance customer satisfaction and boost revenue.
 By analyzing sales data, product preferences, purchasing patterns, and customer demographics, we uncover actionable insights.
 This demonstrates the ability to analyze sales data and generate valuable business insights.

-## Project Structure
-- **Diwali_Sales_Analysis.ipynb**: Jupyter notebook containing the entire analysis process, including data cleaning, transformation, analysis, and visualization.
-- **data/**: Directory containing the raw and cleaned data files used in the analysis.
-- **images/**: Directory containing images and plots generated during the analysis.
-- **README.md**: Documentation and project overview.

 ## Features
 - **Data Cleaning**: Preprocessing raw data to handle missing values, outliers, and inconsistencies.